 - Downton Abbey: Robert counts as this, though he is technically an earl.

-- Star Trek: to the Klingons, Kahless is seen as a combination of this and The Messiah.
+- Star Trek: to the Klingons, Kahless is seen as a combination of this and the Messianic Archetype.
 He was the first person to unite the Klingon people into the Klingon Empire and gave them the laws and the honor codes that make them Proud Warrior Race Guys.

 - Interestingly, Star Trek VI: The Undiscovered Country presented Gorkon as this.
 Intentionally modeled both in appearance and manner on Abraham Lincoln, he was presented as intelligent, wise, cultured, and, astoundingly for this franchise, more forward-thinking than the main characters.